Fairness-aware Vision Transformer via Debiased Self-Attention: Results and Discussion

 \subsection{Fairness and Accuracy Evaluations}

-We report the fairness and accuracy performance of the three datasets in Table \ref{tab:mainresults}.
-We make the following observations.
-First, DSA outperforms the baselines on most evaluation metrics significantly improving the ViT fairness with lower EO, DP, and DBA while maintaining higher accuracy in terms of BA and ACC.
+We report the fairness and accuracy performance of the three datasets in Table \ref{tab:mainresults} with the following observations.
+First, DSA outperforms the baselines on most evaluation metrics improving the ViT fairness with lower EO, DP, and DBA while maintaining higher accuracy in terms of BA and ACC.

 Second, several baseline methods (e.g., MMD, MFD, and DANN) that have shown strong performance with CNN models, do not even outperform the vanilla model on some fairness metrics (e.g., EO), particularly on the waterbird dataset.
-This may happen because ViT primarily learns global image features by modeling long-range dependencies using the self-attention mechanism, which is fundamentally different from convolution-based local feature learning with CNN.
+This may be attributed to the intrinsic differences between their architectural designs and feature learning mechanisms.
+ViTs are designed with transformers to capture the global context and long-range dependencies, while CNNs excel at capturing local patterns and spatial hierarchies.
+Additionally, ViTs employ self-attention mechanisms to capture relationships between input image patches, whereas CNNs rely on local receptive fields and shared weights for feature extraction.
 As such, these baseline methods (designed for the CNNs) are not transferable for bias mitigation with the ViT models.

 Third, we note the in-house baseline method AM is also designed by blinding the spurious features in the input based on only the attention weights of the bias-only model.
-However, several works \cite{serrano2019attention,jain2019attention,abnar2020quantifying} have questioned whether highly attentive inputs would significantly impact the model outputs.
+However, several works \cite{serrano2019attention,jain2019attention} have questioned whether highly attentive inputs would significantly impact the model outputs.
 Since the self-attention mechanism involves the computation of queries, keys, and values, reducing it only to the derived attention weights (inner products of queries and keys) can be insufficient to capture the importance of the features.
 Hence, the {\it home run} AM method fails to achieve comparable performance with the proposed DSA method.